yahyasamet/Alyssa/README.md

 - The OAuth token is stored securely in your user directory
 - Never share your `credentials.json` file or the generated token
-- The application only requests the minimum permissions needed for calendar operations
+- The application only requests the minimum permissions needed for calendar and email operations